Train a Form Recognizer model with labels using the sample labeling tool

 Normally when you create a Cognitive Service resource in the Azure portal, you have the option to create a multi-service subscription key (used across multiple cognitive services) or a single-service subscription key (used only with a specific cognitive service).
 However, because Form Recognizer is a preview release, it is not included in the multi-service subscription, and you cannot create the single-service subscription unless you use the link provided in the Welcome email.

 When your Form Recognizer resource finishes deploying, find and select it from the All resources list in the portal.
-Then select the Quick start tab to view your subscription data.
-Save the values of Key1 and Endpoint to a temporary location.
-You'll use them in the following steps.
+Your key and endpoint will be located on the resource's key and endpoint page, under resource management.
+Save both of these to a temporary location before going forward.

 Set up the sample labeling tool